 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Osage is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Osage is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Osage who work in office and administrative support (12.85%), healthcare (7.66%), and management occupations (7.46%).

-In terms of college education, Osage is nearly on par with the US average for all cities of 21.84%: 20.78% of adults 25 and older in Osage have a bachelor's degree or advanced degree.
+The percentage of adults in Osage who are college-educated is close to the national average for all communities of 21.84%: 20.78% of the adults in Osage have a bachelor's degree or advanced degree.

 The per capita income in Osage in 2022 was $35,179, which is middle income relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $140,716 for a family of four.
 However, Osage contains both very wealthy and poor people as well.